-See how Arrive FacePoint Edgeless Media Collaboration is helping the Taylor Institute of Teaching and Learning achieve their guiding principles of collaboration, flexibility and transparency by using mobile collaboration stations, so that instructors can set up the learning space in different ways.
+See how Arrive FacePoint EMT collaboration solution is helping the Taylor Institute for Teaching and Learning (at University of Calgary) achieve their guiding principles of collaboration, flexibility and transparency by using mobile collaboration stations, so that instructors can set up the learning space in different ways.

 The Taylor Institute for Teaching and Learning made its new home in a cutting-edge building at the heart of the University of Calgary’s main campus.
 The 40,000 square-foot building is at once a building for innovation, a community of colleagues, and a collection of activities dedicated to better understanding and improving student learning.

 The building was designed with three guiding principles: flexibility, transparency and collaboration.
 All of the building’s learning spaces are fully flexible, with furniture that can be arranged in different configurations.
 The spaces are infused with technology : a huge grid of floor boxes and free standing mobile collaboration stations – so the instructor can set up the space in different ways.
 With this vision, Taylor Institute has pioneered its technology mission into creating a shining example of the Internet of AV Things.

 The Institute gathers people from across campus to inspire and be inspired by new pedagogical thought, conversation, and practice.
 The new building was designed with great attention to transparency, inquiry, collaboration, and flexibility.